gtzilla/fastFrag/README.md

 Testing for innerHTML method on sample_inner_html_complex.html showed 5ms for layout, 5ms for paint

 fastFrag shows 4ms for layout, 1ms for paint.
-For graphs and data to come, you can run your own tests by loading the HTML files found in samples/
+Graphs and data to come, you can run your own tests by loading the HTML files found in samples/ folder

 FAQ